deepeters/sms-messaging-microservice/README.md

 ### Future Modifications

 - Implement API metadata headers that allows for authentication using objects such as API Keys, also incude Cookies in the metadata to increase API fetch efficiency.
+- Use status code responses to automate retrying of messages.

 ## Technologies, Libraries and Frameworks Used